 Changing Ideals and Parental Disapproval:

 Adolescence is a time of changing ideals.
 Our ideals as children are often formed in large part by our parents or guardians, thus when our ideals change it can be disconcerting to the adults in our lives.
 It may be that the religion a teen has grown up with is no longer for them, or their political ideas have become different from their parents, or they have discovered a new intellectual or active passion or even a sexual orientation they were previously unaware of.
 Any of these discoveries can cause parental disapproval and a stifling of the adolescent’s development, potentially causing them to feel unloved and even suspect that they are a bad person for not agreeing with their parents as they had always done previously.

 Stressful feelings of isolation in teens can be caused by many factors.
 This often pertains to a combination of distancing from parents and the process of forming a new identity.
 When forming their identities, teenagers sometimes default to identifying with a particular group of people and rejecting others.
 When these divisions occur, friends can separate from friends, causing isolation.
 Combined with tension in the home environment, this can lead to the classic declaration that “no one understands me,” from which depression and anxiety often stem.

 Peer and Social Pressures:

-Peer and social pressures to look or behave a certain way or do certain things are major contributors of anxiety in adolescence.
+Peer and social pressures to look or behave a certain way or do certain things are major contributors to anxiety in adolescence.
 Teenagers often feel a lack of choice.
 They feel trapped by social expectations and the need to change who they are in order to be accepted.
-Being different is seen as somehow being lesser, thus the demand to give into peer pressure can be overwhelming.
+Being different is seen as somehow being lesser, thus the demand to give in peer pressure can be overwhelming.
 Often peer pressure can deviate sharply from what parents recommend and/or demand, which results in extra tension from the disconnect between parental rules and teenage social rules.